Rohanberiwal/Quaternions/README.md

 # Quaternion Blacklist Handling

 This repository addresses the issue of handling operations between SymPy's `Quaternion` class and other unknown types by introducing a blacklist mechanism.
-This allows operations like addition, subtraction, multiplication, and division to gracefully handle cases where the operand type is not supported.
+This allows operations like addition, subtraction, multiplication, and division to gracefully handle cases where the operand type is not supported.This repository officially clears the patch #26355 of Sympy's issue list.

 ## Overview